 How to Manage Hotel Room Block and Attrition

-One of the most important aspects of managing a conference or an incentive trip is managing the room block and attrition.
+One of the most critical aspects of managing a conference or an incentive trip is managing the room block and attrition.
 Unexpected attrition charges can have a significant impact on a program budget.

-Hotels charge an attrition penalty if an event uses fewer guest room nights than what was reserved in the signed contract.
+Hotels charge an attrition penalty if an event uses fewer guest room nights than initially reserved in the signed contract.
 Typically, your hotel contract will give you an attrition allowance where you can release rooms without penalty.
-This is generally 10% – 20%, at specific date intervals outlined in your contract.
+This allowance is generally 10% – 20% at specific date intervals outlined in your contract.

 • Per Night – Room pick-up is calculated per night (also can be listed as per day).
 So, if you have 50 rooms per night blocked, you are allowed your attrition on that number per night.
 If you have a 20% attrition allowance, then you can drop 10 rooms per night.
 If you fall short of picking up 40 rooms for that night, then you will pay an attrition penalty on the difference.
-Some hotels are adding clauses that if they reach 90-95% occupancy, then you will not pay an attrition penalty if you fall short of your minimum pick-up for that night.
-You need to request an audit or an occupancy report from the hotel to verify what their occupancy was on the nights of your program.
+Some hotels are adding clauses that if they reach 90-95% occupancy, later, you will not pay an attrition penalty if you fall short of your minimum pick-up for that night.
+A request for an audit or an occupancy report from the hotel must happen to verify what the hotel’s occupancy was on the nights of your program.

 • Revenue – Your room pick-up is based on the hotel calculating their expected room revenue on your contracted block by multiplying the number of rooms per category by the respective rate for each category.
 Typically, for this calculation, you are allowed 15% attrition.
 For 15% attrition, you would need to meet at least 85% of the anticipated revenue requirement.
 In this method, if you have to release rooms, it is wise to release the rooms at the lowest rate category so that you are keeping the higher rate rooms to help meet your revenue minimum.